 DomainKeys Identified Mail (DKIM) is a method to cryptographically sign email.
 The goal of DKIM is to reduce email spam and fraud.
-Receivers use DKIM as one of the methods for spam detection.
+Email services use DKIM as one of the methods for determining the authenticity of an email.

-With DKIM the sending email system adds a cryptographic signature to the email using his private key.
-This signature is not visible in the email text, but it used by the receiving system to determine if the sender and the email content are to be trusted.
+With DKIM the sending email service adds a cryptographic signature to the email headers using the sender's private key.
+This signature is used by the receiving service to determine if the sender, and the email content, are to be trusted.

 The domain willing to use that email service (that's you) publishes the public key of the sender in the DNS of the domain.
-By doing so you tell the receiver that any sender that holds the corresponding private key is to be trusted to send email for the domain.
+By doing so you indicate to the receivers that a sender that holds the corresponding private key is to be trusted to send email for the domain.

 To understand how DKIM works, you first need to understand what cryptographic signatures are, and how they work.
 If you are already familiar with cryptographic signatures and Public Key Infrastructure you can skip this segment.

-A cryptographic signature is different than a 'human' signature.
+A cryptographic signature is different from a 'human' signature.

-A human signature is a handwritten scribble (like someones name, of even an 'X').
-If placed on a document, it proves (to certain extend) the identity and intent of the signer.
+A human signature is a handwritten scribble (like someone's name, or even an 'X').
+If placed on a document, it proves (to certain extent) the identity and intent of the signer.

-A cryptographic signature is a (very long) number, that uniquely and mathematically matches to the information that was signed.
+A cryptographic signature is a (very long) number that uniquely and mathematically matches the information that was signed.
 The signed information can be anything that can be digitally represented, such as a document, email or financial transaction.
-The cryptographic signature proves identity and intent if the signer, and also authenticity of the signed information.
+The cryptographic signature proves identity and intent of the signer, and also authenticity of the signed information.

 You can sign a document with a private key, and publish the resulting signature along with the document and the public key.
 Anyone can use the public key to validate that the signature was created with the corresponding private key.
 This scheme is called a Public Key Infrastructure (PKI), it allows for anyone to validate a signature without needing access to the private key.

 Unlike a human signature, a cryptographic signature is unique to the information that is being signed.
 For every document and key combination there will be a different and unique signature.
 If a single letter in a signed document was to be changed, the signature would no longer be valid for that document.
-This means that a cryptographic signature can be used to check if a signed document is authentic, thus not been tampered with.
-This also makes copying a cryptographic signature pointless, as it cannot be used for anything else but the document is was created for.
+This means that a cryptographic signature can be used to check if a signed document is authentic, thus has not been tampered with.
+This also makes copying a cryptographic signature pointless, as it will only be valid for the original email.

 By validating a DKIM signature of an email, the receiver is saying "I have found proof that this email is authentic and the sender was authorized to send email for this domain"